Course Correction

 At times I have struggled with regret.
 Why did I buy that car?
 Why did I sell that guitar?
 Why didn’t I plan ahead for that birthday or that anniversary?
 Why did I say “yes” to that thing that is now taking up all my time?
 Why didn’t I say “yes” to that thing I know I should have done – that thing God wanted me to do?

-There was a song recorded by the singer known as Meatloaf popular around the same time as my aborted Navy enlistment.
-“Paradise by the Dashboard Lights” tells the story of a man who, as a teenager in the heat of the moment, makes a life-altering vow.
+There was a song recorded by the late singer known as Meat Loaf popular around the same time as my aborted Navy enlistment.
+“Paradise by the Dashboard Light” tells the story of a man who, as a teenager in the heat of the moment, makes a life-altering vow.
 Now he looks back on that promise:

 I couldn’t take it any longer, Lord I was crazed,